wpilibsuite/frc-docs/source/docs/software/vscode-overview/debugging-robot-program.rst

 Debugging with Network Tables
 -----------------------------

 :doc:`Network Tables </docs/software/networktables/networktables-intro>` can be used to share robot information with your debugging computer.
-Network Tables can be viewed with your favorite Dashboard or :doc:`OutlineViewer </docs/software/wpilib-tools/outlineviewer/index>`.
+Network Tables can be viewed with your favorite Dashboard or OutlineViewer.
 One advantage of Network Tables is that tools like :doc:`Shuffleboard </docs/software/wpilib-tools/shuffleboard/getting-started/shuffleboard-tour>` can be used to graphically analyze the data.
 These same tools can then be used with same data to later provide an operator interface for your drivers.

 Learn More
 ----------